timurg24/flyover_radar/README.md

 # flyover_radar :satellite:
 Are you tired of missing out on planespotting cool airplanes?
 Me too!
-After missing out on one too many Chinooks and Poseidons I've decided to build something that alerts me when a unique airplane is approaching.
+After missing out on one too many Chinooks and Poseidons, I decided to build something that alerts me when a unique airplane is approaching.

 You can control and recieve your aircraft alerts via Telegram!